signavio/binge/README.md

     Compares the current branch with the target branch, transitively finding changed files.
     Outputs the list of affected local packages.
-    ``trace`` helps optimizing the test set your CI server runs when checking a merge request by considering both the packages that changed *and* the packages that depend on the changed packages.
+    ``trace`` helps optimizing the test set your CI server runs when checking a merge request by considering the packages that changed *and* the packages that depend on changed packages.

 * ``watch``:

     Builds and watches the local package tree.

-    WHY DOESN'T THE `bootstrap` EXAMPLE CONTAIN A WATCHABLE PACKAGE?
+    You can try out ``binge watch`` in [./examples/watch-app/app](./examples/watch-app/app).

 Similarly to [Lerna](https://github.com/lerna/lerna/blob/master/doc/hoist.md), binge *hoists* dependencies.
 This means binge moves shared dependencies up the dependency tree to avoid unnecessary duplication of code.
-To support proper hoisting, run the following Yarn commands via binge (for example: run ``binge add left-pad):
+To support proper hoisting, run the following Yarn commands via binge (for example: run ``binge add left-pad``):

 * ``add``,
 * ``list``,